inasafe/inasafe-doc/docs/source/tutorial-docs/socialisation/introduction-of-qgis.rst

 InaSAFE also comes with a toolbar of its own

-6. To retrieve the InaSAFE toolbar, right click on the top tool bar and recheck "plugin"
+6. To retrieve the InaSAFE toolbar, :guilabel:`right click` on the top tool bar and :guilabel:`recheck "plugin"`

 .. image:: /static/socialisation/tools_inasafe.png
    :align: center